patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ### Stacked example

-There may be situations where all of the required elements simply cannot fit in a single line.
+When all of a toolbar's required elements cannot fit in a single line, you can split toolbar items into multiple rows.

 ```ts file="./ToolbarStacked.tsx"
 ```